 Depending on the design you're after, these will take anywhere from 6-10 hours of work, and can run $600-$2,000 depending on color, size, shading and of course the artist's level of expertise.

 Considering a tattoo but not yet ready to commit to something large or colorful?
 Then a finger tattoo might be just what you're looking for.
 For a simple outline design, these can be as little as $50-$100.
+But if you want something with detail or perfectly sharp lines, you can expect to pay as much as $500.
+It really depends heavily upon the design, the artist, and where in the world you're getting your tattoo.

 A standard size hip or thigh tattoo (about 1ft in length) will run you about $500 for outline only, or anywhere from $1,500-$2,000 for full color.